Other Exercises

 And while she had no shortage of critics

-I detest every one of her domestic policies
+I detest one of her domestic policies

-And I have never hidden that fact"
+And I never hidden fact"

 "I think the Honorable Gentleman knows

-That I have the contempt
+I have the same contempt

 For his socialist policies

-As the the people of east Europe
+As the the people of Europe

 She was secure in her faith